-To explore whether the results in Figure 2 hold for other regions, we train 10 neu-205 ral networks for each grid point and time period across the Northern Hemisphere.
-We 206 train 10 networks instead of 100 for computational efficiency.
-To test whether these changes 207 in skill in the North Atlantic and North Pacific could be seen with only 10 networks, we 208 conducted a bootstrapping analysis (Text S4; Figure S5) following the method used to 209 create Figure 3, and find that 10 networks are sufficient for identifying these changes.
-210 Figure 3 shows the resulting mean testing accuracy of the top three of the 10 networks 211 for each location.
-The top three networks are defined as the networks with the three high-212 est 20% most confident validation accuracies.
-We use the top three networks so that the 213 mean accuracies for each region are not as influenced by models that learn very little or 214 not at all.
-215
+To explore whether the results in Figure 2 hold for other regions, we train 10 neural networks for each grid point and time period across the Northern Hemisphere.
+We train 10 networks instead of 100 for computational efficiency.
+To test whether these changes in skill in the North Atlantic and North Pacific could be seen with only 10 networks, we conducted a bootstrapping analysis (Text S3; Figure S5) following the method used to create Figure 3, and find that 10 networks are sufficient for identifying these changes.
+Figure 3 shows the resulting mean testing accuracy of the top three of the 10 networks for each location.
+The top three networks are defined as the networks with the three highest 20% most confident validation accuracies.
+We use the top three networks so that the mean accuracies for each region are not as influenced by models that learn very little or not at all.

-For all predictions (Figure 3a-b) and 20% most confident predictions ("confident 216 predictions" from here on; Figure 3d-e), the locations of highest skill are in regions as-217 sociated with the Pacific/North America pattern (PNA; Wallace & Gutzler, 1981).
-The 218 higher accuracies over PNA regions suggests the network is most likely identifying fore-219 casts of opportunity associated with teleconnections from the MJO and/or ENSO (e.g. 220 Wallace & Gutzler, 1981; Zhang et al., 1996; Mori & Watanabe, 2008; Roundy et al., 2010; 221 Riddle et al., 2013).
-We also find that the spatial coherence in accuracies across networks 222 corresponds to the networks correctly predicting many of the same days for neighbor-223 ing grid points (not shown).
-In the future period (Figure 3b,e), there is an additional 224 region of higher accuracies spread across Asia and the North Atlantic.
-Overall, the con-225 fident predictions have higher accuracies than all predictions, indicating that higher model 226 confidence predictions exhibit greater skill.
-227
+For all predictions (Figure 3a-b) and 20% most confident predictions ("confident 210 predictions" from here on; Figure 3d-e), the locations of highest skill are in regions as-211 sociated with the Pacific/North America pattern (PNA; Wallace & Gutzler, 1981).
+The 212 higher accuracies over PNA regions suggests the network is most likely identifying fore-213 214 casts of opportunity associated with teleconnections from the MJO and/or ENSO (e.g. Wallace & Gutzler, 1981; Zhang et al., 1996; Mori & Watanabe, 2008; Roundy et al., 2010; 215 Riddle et al., 2013).
+In the future period (Figure 3b,e), there is an additional region of 216 higher accuracies spread across Asia and the North Atlantic.
+Overall, the confident pre-217 dictions have higher accuracies than all predictions, indicating that higher model con-218 fidence predictions exhibit greater skill.
+219